 Piers Gaveston enters reading an intimate letter from King Edward II, informing him that the old king has passed away and that he may return to England, which is received with much joy.
-Three poor men than accost Gaveston begging for assistance and he ultimately tells them to come back later after he has spoken with the king.
-At this point, Gaveston steps aside and the king and he lords enter from Parliament.
-The Mortimers, Lancaster and others are unhappy with the fact that Gaveston has been recalled from exile and that he is being shown so much favor and the king is only defended by his brother, the Earl of Kent.
+Three poor men than accost Gaveston begging for assistance, and he ultimately tells them to come back later after he has spoken with the king.
+At this point, Gaveston steps aside, and the king and the lords enter from Parliament.
+The Mortimers, the Earl of Lancaster and others are unhappy with the fact that Gaveston has been recalled from exile and that he is being shown so much favor; the king is only defended by his brother, the Earl of Kent.
 Edward II does not care what the lords have to say and informs them that he has no intention of sending his beloved Gaveston away.
 The lords depart in anger, threatening open war if Gaveston is not expelled.
 Gaveston then comes forward and is received joyously by the king, who then proceeds to make him lord chamberlain, the royal secretary and Earl of Cornwall and promises him any protection he needs against his enemies.
 The Bishop of Coventry, the man who passed the sentence of exile on Gaveston, then enters and is immediately upset to see the exiled man back in England.
-Coventry promises that there will be retribution for breaking the law and the king responds by stripping the bishop of all his possessions, giving them to Gaveston and imprisoning him.
+Coventry promises that there will be retribution for breaking the law, and the king responds by stripping the bishop of all his possessions, giving them to Gaveston and imprisoning him.

 Act 1, Scene 2